c4spar/deno-cliffy/command/README.md

-The `.parse()` method processes all arguments, leaving any options consumed by the command in the `options` object, all arguments in the `args` array and all literal arguments in the literal array.
+The `.parse()` method processes all arguments, leaving any options consumed by the command in the `options` object, all arguments in the `args` array and all literal arguments in the `literal` array.
 For all unknown options the command will throw an error message and exit the program with `Deno.exit(1)`.

+All types and names for options, arguments and environemnt variables are automatically inferred and properly typed!

 ### Common option types: boolean, string, number and integer